 Abbey attended Mills College in Oakland, California where she majored in Ethnic Studies with a minor in Hispanic Studies.
 In 2002, Abbey completed her master’s degree in administrative social work at Portland State University.
 While working on her degree, she interned with the Multnomah County Sheriff’s Office to design and implement programs for Spanish speaking inmates.
-Abbey also interned with the Department of Community Justice, where she worked on projects with then DCJ Director and current LSPCC Executive Committee Member Joanne Fuller.
-After graduation, Abbey worked as a social worker at the Virginia Garcia Memorial Health Center in Cornelius, where she provided services to both English and Spanish speaking patients.
+Abbey also interned with the Department of Community Justice, where she worked on projects with then DCJ Director and former LSPCC Executive Committee Member Joanne Fuller.
+After graduation, Abbey worked as a social worker at the Virginia Garcia Memorial Health Center in Cornelius, where she provided mental health services to Spanish speaking patients.

-In her free time, Abbey enjoys competing in triathlons and spending time with her daughter.
+In her free time, Abbey enjoys hiking, biking, cooking, and walking her Golden Retriever.